iammarcol/RNA-Benchmark/README.md

 8) Chai
 9) Boltz

 HelixFold 3, Boltz, Chai and DRFold are derived from AlphaFold 3 and considered AlphaFold-Based Models, while RhoFold+ and similar models leverage large language models (LLMs) for structure prediction (LLM-Based Models).
-Many models allow only for single RNA inference (DRFold, NuFold, RhoFold+, trRosetta), while other are able to predict both monomeric and oligomeric RNAs.
+Many models allow only for single RNA inference (DRFold, NuFold, RhoFold+, trRosetta), while other are able to predict both monomeric and oligomeric RNAs, alone and in a complex with proteins.

+!!
+Chai was excluded from the RNA complex analysis, as its inference is currently limited to a maximum of 2048 tokens, and excluding RNA complexes with >2048 tokens would further reduce the size of our comparable PDB data.
+Boltz failed to predict copmlexes consisting of 5+ protein+RNA subunits due to "out of memory" issue, even after the update to a newer 0.4.0 version.
+Therefore, such complexes were not used in our analysis of benchmark data.
+That reduced our benchmark dataset for RNA/RNA and RNA/Protein complexes from 56 to 43 examples.

 ## Data